 9.6 RIT-D Projects with Public Consultation Completed

-The consultation process for RIT-D projects where a Final Project Assessment Report was issued in the preceding year is considered to be complete.
+The consultation process for RIT-D projects where a Final Project Assessment Report was issued in the preceding year (2024) and have cleared their dispute resolution period are considered to be complete.
 These projects are detailed in Table 17.